HCL-TECH-SOFTWARE/dxclient-scripts/README.md

 DXClient is meant to be the one-stop, platform-independent solution that lets you integrate HCL DX with any automation infrastructure of your choice.

-> **Note:** You are encouraged to use the DXClient Docker image package from CF196 onwards for easier installation.

 ## Requirements

 To use these tools you will need: